AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 Version |release|
 -----------------
-- updated :ref:`vizInterface` to support Vizard 1.9.1 and the ability to visualize generic sensor types
+- updated :ref:`vizInterface` to support Vizard 1.9.1 and the ability to visualize generic sensor types and antenna communication status
 - updated :ref:`ephemerisConverter` to also convert the planet orientation states, not just the translational states
 - added a :ref:`planetNav` module that adds noisy to planet ephemeris, similar to simpleNav.